jewettaij/moltemplate/INSTALL.md

 However the anaconda version of python and pip is also available for mac OS, and it may be more reliable than the python version included with XCODE or Homebrew.
+*(Note: BASH can be installed using 3rd-party tools like "brew" if it is not included with the operating system by default.)*

 ## WINDOWS installation suggestions